The future of Avonmore Primary School

 Why are some of the existing trees on the site proposed for removal?

 The council recognise that the existing trees on the site are part of what makes Avonmore so special.
-So we are working with our design team to ensure that as many of the existing of trees on site can be retained as possible.
+So, we are working with our design team to retain as many of the existing healthy mature trees on site as possible.

 Input from a specialist tree consultant has been sought and they have undertaken an assessment of the quality of all the trees on site.
 Special care has been taken to keep all of those trees which have been deemed to be of the highest quality.

-It is inevitable there will be some loss of lower quality trees but these will be replaced by new planting and landscaping on site and additional enhancements to the public areas outside the school site such as Marcus Garvey Park where we will look to re-provide 2 new trees for each tree lost at a minimum.
+There will be some loss of lower-quality trees, but these will be replaced by new planting and landscaping on site and additional enhancements to the public areas outside the school site such as Marcus Garvey Park.
+We will also be planting a new tree in the community for every new home built.
+Each new tree will offset one tonne of carbon and help H&F reach its goal of being the greenest borough in London.

 What is the energy and sustainability strategy?